 How Common Are Blue Merles In Australian Shepherd Dogs?

+Blue merles are a relatively common coat color pattern in Australian Shepherd dogs.
+This distinctive pattern, characterized by a mix of black and gray patches or marbling, is highly sought by many dog lovers and breed enthusiasts.
 While the prevalence of blue merles in the Australian Shepherd population may vary, it is generally considered one of the most prevalent coat colors among this breed.
 However, it is important to note that not all blue merle Aussies have blue eyes.

-Blue eyes not always guarantee the blue merle coat color association.
+Blue eyes do not always guarantee the blue merle coat color association.
 Some blue merle Aussies may have brown, amber, or even heterochromatic (two different-colored) eyes.
 So if you’re specifically looking for an Aussie with blue eyes, it’s important to inquire about eye color when selecting a puppy or working with a breeder.

 How Inheritance Affects A Dog’s Eye Color